Warner Records: 1980–1988

 1986–87 took Warner Bros. to even greater heights.
-Madonna's landmark album True Blue produced three US No. 1s and two Top 5 singles and the LP was an unprecedented success, topping the charts in more than 28 countries (a feat that earned her a place in the Guinness Book of Records), and to date it has sold 24 million copies.
-After several years in the doldrums, a reinvigorated Paul Simon burst back onto the music scene in late 1986 with Graceland.
+Madonna's 1986 album True Blue produced three US number one hits and two top five singles, and the album topped the charts in more than 28 countries (a feat that earned her a place in the Guinness Book of Records); the album has sold over 25 million copies to date.
+After several years of career stagnation, Paul Simon burst back onto the music scene in late 1986 with Graceland.
 Warner Bros. were initially anxious about the commercial appeal of Simon's innovative fusion of rock with African styles but the album was a resounding success, topping the charts in many countries, reaching No. 3 in the US and producing two US Top 20 singles.
 It became the best-selling American album of 1987 and the most successful of Simon's solo career, selling more than 5 million copies, and winning the 1986 Grammy for 'Album of the Year'; the title track also won 'Song of the Year' in 1987.
 In jazz, Warner Bros. scored another artistic coup by signing jazz legend Miles Davis after his break with longtime label Columbia.
 His comeback album Tutu (1986) was a major crossover hit, gaining rave reviews and winning a Grammy in 1987.
+Also in 1986, smooth jazz pioneer Bob James moved to the label after a nine-year stint with Tappan Zee Records/Columbia, producing albums for Warner Bros. for the next sixteen years.
+The label would additionally reissue some of his back catalogue on CTI and Tappan Zee/Columbia in the mid-1990s.

 In the summer of 1986, Warner Bros. announced the reactivation of Reprise Records with its own separate promotions department, and former Warner Bros.
 Vice President of Promotion Richard Fitzgerald was appointed as label Vice President.

-During 1987, Prince recorded a pared-down funk LP, The Black Album, but he withdrew it in December just before it was to be released (even though 500,000 copies had been printed).
+During 1987, Prince recorded a pared-down funk album, The Black Album, but he withdrew it in December just before it was to be released (even though 500,000 copies had been printed).
 Its hastily recorded replacement Lovesexy (1988) was a moderate success, reaching No. 11 on the Billboard album chart although it reached No. 1 in the UK.
 However, he rebounded in 1989 with the soundtrack for the hugely successful Batman film, which sold more than eleven million copies, reached No. 1 on the Billboard album chart and produced four hit singles including "Batdance", which topped both the Hot 100 and R&B charts.